 While most people will discard the first infusion, which will be only a few seconds long, you might want to discard even a longer first infusion or second infusion.
 Since caffeine is very soluble in water, most of the caffeine will be dissolved within the first few infusions.

 The same is true both for bitter and floral tasting compounds contained in the tea leaves.
 If you are willing to experience one less infusion of your tea, you can heavily reduce your caffeine intake.

-The caffeine and some other contained chemicals will cause your digestion system to produce more acid.
-The acid the attacks the stomach itself and causes these symptoms.
+The caffeine and some other contained chemicals will cause your digestive system to produce more acid.
+The acid attacks the stomach itself and causes these symptoms.

 You should also avoid antacids, which will likely cause more acid to be produced and further cause irritation.
-Lastly using less tea leaves to brew you tea will help you consume less caffeine and reduce your problems.
+Lastly using fewer tea leaves to brew your tea will help you consume less caffeine and reduce your problems.
 If you want a stronger brew, you can always steep for longer.